Are You Still Accepting Books?

 How Does it Work?

 First, before packing, check our book donation page or contact us directly to confirm that your books match the needs.
-Next, ship or deliver your books to a collection center (warehouse) in San Francisco Bay Area, Chicago, or Los Angeles.
+Next, ship or deliver your books to our Bay Area warehouse.
 Finally, contact us after you make your donation, and we will send you a formal acknowledgment and IRS form for claiming your tax benefit.

 How Should I Pack the Books?